 How much money you'll receive if you qualify for disability benefits will depend on whether your application was for SSI (Supplemental Security Income) or SSDI (Social Security Disability Insurance).

 The full monthly federal benefit for an SSI recipient is fixed, subject to annual increases.
 In 2023, the federal base payment is $914 (up from $841 in 2022).
 For a couple where both spouses receive SSI, the monthly payment is $1,371 in 2023 (up from $1,261 in 2022).

-You'll receive more money than this amount if your state pays an extra state supplemental payment or less than this if you make any income.
+You'll receive more money than this amount if your state pays an extra state supplemental payment or less than this if you make any income or live with someone who pays for your food and/or shelter.
 For more information on supplemental payments and how income is counted, see our article on how much SSI pays.

-Also, states don't add extra money to your benefit.
-Because of these factors, SSDI is a fixed monthly payment; it won't go up or down except for once per year, if there is a cost-of-living adjustment.
+Also, states don't add extra money to SSDI benefits as some states do with SSI.
+Because of these factors, your SSDI benefit is a fixed monthly payment; it won't go up or down, except for once per year, if there is a cost-of-living adjustment in December.
 For more information, see our article on how much SSDI pays.

 The amount of disability money you receive either through SSDI or SSI doesn't depend on how disabled you are.
 The SSA will find you 100% disabled (meaning you can't work a full-time job) or not at all.